We have delivered primary food processing, materials handling and chilling and freezing technology to clients around the globe.

 Energy efficiency and the use of environmentally friendly refrigerants were also key considerations.

 One of the challenges was that the freezing equipment needed to fit within a small footprint available inside the existing factory.

 They approached Milmeq’s European agent, Cofely Refrigeration to provide a solution.

-Milmeq custom-designed and manufactured a single retention freezing tunnel (SRT) to meet Vriescentrale Asten’s needs.
+Milmeq custom-designed and manufactured a MILMEQ® Single Retention Time (SRT) Tunnel to meet Vriescentrale Asten’s needs.

 The tunnel operates at minus 45°C to shock freeze meat products to a core temperature of minus 25°C in just 18 hours.
 Having cartons loaded on shelves means consistent conditions are applied to all cartons, which retains product quality.
 Automatic loading via the conveyor system eliminates the need for manual handling.